Coach: Southwest agent asked for proof biracial son was hers

 - ABC cancels 'Roseanne' following star's racist tweet

+“We have reached out to Ms. Gottlieb directly to address her concerns and will utilize the situation as a coaching opportunity for our Employee,” Southwest said in a statement.
+“We apologize if our interaction made this family uncomfortable — that is never our intention.”

-Gottlieb says she appreciates the apology.
+Gottlieb said Tuesday that the encounter was hurtful, but she appreciates Southwest’s apology.

+“I felt that in this situation it was my responsibility to say ‘Hey, this isn’t ok,'” Gottlieb said in a statement to The Associated Press.
+“I hope the coverage this has received can serve as a learning opportunity and that all families — regardless of how ‘traditional’ they may or may not look — are treated with dignity and respect.”